Journey Latin America operates both Private Bespoke Journeys and Group Journeys

 The name on your airline e-tickets should be the name that appears on your full passport, so where we are booking flights on your behalf, we will use the name exactly as given on your booking form.
 If the name given is not as it appears in your passport, any penalties or charges incurred by airlines will be your responsibility, including the purchase of a whole new ticket if necessary.

 Please note that if you believe that we have stated orally that a particular facility or service would be available, we ask you make a brief reference to it in writing so that we may confirm it to you when accepting your booking.
-The same applies to requests for special diets, flight seats, room/cabin allocation and other sleeping arrangements, facilities for the disabled, all of which we must be made aware of in writing at time of booking.
+The same applies to requests for special diets, flight seats, car hire category, room/cabin allocation and other sleeping arrangements, facilities for the disabled, all of which we must be made aware of in writing at time of booking.
 If JLA or any local supplier reasonably feels unable properly to accommodate the particular needs of the person(s) concerned we reserve the right to decline the booking.
 Whilst every effort will be made to meet requests for special diets and disabled facilities, they cannot be guaranteed in Latin America, nor can we accept claims for compensation associated with their non-provision.
-Similarly, any special request for flights seats and room/cabin allocation is at the discretion of the airline or service provider and all special requests are subject to availability, and cannot always be guaranteed.
+Similarly, any special request for flights seats, car hire category and room/cabin allocation is at the discretion of the service provider and all special requests are subject to availability, and cannot always be guaranteed.
 We will pass on any special dietary requirements to airlines but we recommend that you confirm this directly with the airline once your e-tickets have been issued.

 18. Our responsibilities